 Scott Olson, Assistant Chief 651-253-6433

 Available at the Town Hall or the DNR Website

 The Stacy-Lent Area Fire Department has a long history of dedication to their community.
 Today, the Fire Department is jointly operated by the Township of Lent and the City of Stacy.

-The Stacy-Lent Area Fire Department has 34 dedicated firefighters, led by Fire Chief, Brad Schroeder and Assistant Chief, Kerry Olson, seven Captains and two Training Officers.
+The Stacy-Lent Area Fire Department has over 30 dedicated firefighters, led by Fire Chief, TJ Potrament and Assistant Chief, Scott Olson, Captain and Chief Training Officer, Kurt Williams.
 The exceptionally skilled firefighters all hail from either the appreciative communities of Stacy or Lent.
 Lakes Region EMS is an Advanced Life Support ambulance service that serves the Stacy Lent Fire Department area.
 The Paramedics and EMTs are trained in advanced procedures and medications to provide emergency treatment for both traumatic injury and sudden illness.

 Lent Township is extremely proud of its Fire Station, located at 30785 Forest Blvd in Stacy, MN.
 The entire site, owned by Lent Township, includes an impressive 9-bay brick fire station, large classroom space and Training Simulator.

 The remarkable fleet of emergency response vehicles includes: three Type 1 Engines, one 3,000 gallon Tender, three Type 6 Grass Rigs, one Incident Command vehicle, one Polaris ATV off road Grass Rig, and an off road snowmobile rescue sled and trailer.
 They also have all the gear needed for ice and cold water rescue.